Recommended things to do in London – Things you won’t wanna miss during your visit

 Best cocktail bar in the world

-Speaking of alcohol, as sworn alcohol enthusiasts, we had to try London’s famous bar which has won the “Best bar in the world” four times in a row, Artesian bar.
+Speaking of alcohol, as sworn alcohol enthusiasts, we had to try London’s famous bar, which has won the “Best bar in the world” four times in a row, the Artesian bar.

 It’s honestly hard for me to say it’s the best bar I’ve ever been to, but it definitely feels lucrative, and the prices are to match.
 If you come here, be prepared to pay 20 pounds for a cocktail.
-While it’s a lot of money for one cocktail, but since we love cocktails – visiting the place once was definitely worth it for us.
+While it’s a lot of money for one cocktail, since we love cocktails, visiting the place once was worth it for us.
 We booked seats in advance (For 17:00, as there were none available later than that) and sat on the bar (We love sitting at the bar at cocktail bars, since watching the bartenders making our cocktails is a lot of fun).
-The cocktails were excellent and if you’re fans of the genre, it’s worth visiting at least once.
+The cocktails were excellent, and if you’re a fan of the genre, it’s worth visiting at least once.

 Parks in town